 I don’t think for a single time in 2020 I actively listened to the lyrics of a song.
 What does that mean?

 At the beginning of 2020, my new apartment felt so spacious and comforting.
-Nowadays, it feels like every week it gets smaller, and that eventually I’ll no longer be able to breathe.
+Nowadays, it feels like every week rooms get smaller, and that eventually I’ll no longer be able to breathe.

-Next year I’ll be 27.
+This year I’ll be 27.
 What can I even tell people I actually accomplished in 2020?
 I know we’re all currently caught up in this situation, but what did I take away from it?
-Did I make enough effort to introspectively explore and nurture my authentic self, or did I squander what was a lot of personal time with myself?
+Did I make enough effort for myself to explore and nurture my authentic self, or did I squander what could have been an invaluable and unique amount of introspection?

 I’m scared.
 I’m scared of what will happen in 2021.
 I’m scared of what could happen.